Sep / 08 / 2023

 Madison LeCroy Hair Extensions: Insider Routine for Long-Lasting Extensions

-Madison LeCroy is a celebrated hairstylist and reality TV personality on Bravo’s Southern Charm, and she’s also a devoted advocate for premium hair extensions, pairing her looks with luxury hair products and smart hair extension maintenance for long-lasting extensions—whether she’s in individual bonds or quick clip-in extensions.
+Madison LeCroy is a celebrated hairstylist and reality TV personality on Bravo’s Southern Charm, and she’s also a devoted advocate for premium hair extensions in Boston, pairing her looks with luxury hair products, pairing her looks with luxury hair products and smart hair extension maintenance for long-lasting extensions—whether she’s in individual bonds or quick clip-in extensions.
 Her go-to method?
 Individual keratin bonds (often called k-bonds).
 With naturally fine hair and a love for versatile styling, she values extensions that let her wear chic updos while staying comfortable and confident.
 K-bonds are discreet, easy to maintain with the right routine, and nearly undetectable—even when hair is pulled back.
 For those with finer strands, it can take a bit more finesse to camouflage bonds, but a seasoned extensionist will map placement strategically, especially around the mid-region of the head, after asking how often you wear ponytails and buns.

 One of the most talked-about parts of her approach is the three-to-five-day wash rhythm.
 Madison often stretches to five days between shampoos, while others prefer three depending on hair density, activity level, and personal comfort.
 If your hair is fine, you may find that cleansing a bit more often preserves freshness and movement.
 It’s also essential for long-lasting extensions to remove oil and sweat build-up from keratin bonds, since excess oils can weaken the bond material over time.
 Those who exercise frequently or perspire more may benefit from a gentle cleanse or focused scalp refresh sooner.
 Personally, a three-day cycle works well for finer hair types—and it keeps styles crisp without over-washing.